-The seated Lincoln mounted on a pedestal, known as "Lincoln the Mystic" or "The Statesman," was designed by sculptor James Earle Fraser.
-It is an example of heroic sculpture of Lincoln that appeared in the 1920s and 1930s.
-The statue was commissioned by the Jersey City Lincoln Association on the organization's sixty-fifth anniversary in 1930.
+The "seated" Lincoln statue, known as "Lincoln the Mystic" or "The Statesman," was designed by sculptor James Earle Fraser.
+Mounted on a pedestal, it is an example of a heroic sculpture of Lincoln familiar in the 1920s and 1930s.
+It was commissioned by the Jersey City Lincoln Association on the organization's sixty-fifth anniversary in 1930.

-Designed by landscape architects Daniel W. Langton and Charles N. Lowrie in 1905, the park of approximately 273 acres and is maintained by the Hudson County Parks Commission, was begun in 1903, to establish a system of county parks.
-A national parks movement at the turn of the twentieth century influenced the initiative.
-Its purpose was to revitalize industrialized communities and to provide them with public space for recreational activities.
-The architects Langton and Lowrie were active in the "City Beautiful" movement of architecture in the United States and founding members of the American Society of Landscape Architects.
-Lowrie succeeded Langton as Landscape Architect for the Hudson County Park Commission for thirty years and designed several parks including the Stephen R. Gregg Hudson County Park in Bayonne.
+Designed by landscape architects Daniel W. Langton and Charles N. Lowrie in 1905, the park of approximately 273 acres is maintained by the Hudson County Parks Commission, begun in 1903 to establish a parks system.
+It reflected the national parks movement and its mission to preserve public space for recreational activities in urban communities.
+Langton and Lowrie were part of the "City Beautiful" movement and founding members of the American Society of Landscape Architects.
+Lowrie later succeeded Langton as Landscape Architect for the Hudson County Park Commission for thirty years.
+He designed several parks including the Stephen R. Gregg Hudson County Park in Bayonne.

-Most of the Lincoln Park's acreage consisted of the marshy and undeveloped woodlands called Glendale Woods; it was along the city's western edge on the shore of the Hackensack River.
-Additionally some existing houses and properties had to be purchased by the Commission.
-Jersey City resident Florence Pond Graham, author of Jersey City: As I Remember It, recalls preparations for the construction of the park.
-She remembers that homes on lower Belmont Avenue were demolished or removed, "but some four story flats were bought and the new owner had them moved to the northeast corner of the Boulevard and Communipaw Avenue" (Graham 19).
-The apartments were later razed.
-According to Graham, the city's first baseball club was located at Belmont and West Side Avenue, and the baseball diamond was at the location of the park's ornamental fountain (16).
+Most of the park's original acreage was the marshy and undeveloped woodlands called Glendale Woods at the city's Hackensack River shoreline and the site of razed houses and properties purchased by the Park Commission.
+Florence Pond Graham, author of Jersey City: As I Remember It, recalls the park's development: Homes on lower Belmont Avenue were demolished or removed, "but some four story flats were bought and the new owner had them moved to the northeast corner of the Boulevard and Communipaw Avenue" (Graham 19).
+According to Graham, the city's first baseball club was at Belmont and West Side Avenue; the baseball diamond was at the park's ornamental fountain (16).